-- Provides timely service for all Mercury Marine customers. - Offers extended service hours and mobile service, when appropriate. - Uses, displays, and stocks adequate inventory of genuine Mercury Precision Parts. - Offers a clean, neat shop with well organized tools and service literature.
+- Achieves a high 12-month service Customer Satisfaction Index (CSI) score for warranty service. - Possesses all of the necessary service tools, test equipment, manuals, and parts books. - Employs at least one certified or master technician. - Provides timely service for all Mercury Marine customers. - Offers extended service hours and mobile service, when appropriate. - Uses, displays, and stocks an adequate inventory of genuine Mercury Precision Parts. - Offers a clean, neat shop with well-organized tools and service literature.